ryanstraight/covid/README.md

 This repository is a work in progress for MIS 545 - Big Data.
 It looks at the COVID-19 data using the COVID19 package.

 It uses the R package ProjectTemplate and is mainly written in TidyVerse grammar.
-The project will explore a few different things:

-1. ...
-1. ...
-1. ...
+Currently am working on:

+1. Comparing case increase to lockdown type and date
+1. Examining cancelled events and transport closings to date of lockdown
+1. Doing other exploratory work